-- Store rolled socks and underwear inside your shoes.
+- Store rolled socks and underwear inside of your shoes.

-- Your shoes should be stored in the center of your backpack, as they’re pretty heavy and will result in a better-balanced backpack (That’s better for your back).
-You can read more about why this center placement matters in this blog post by Tortuga backpacks.
+- Your shoes should be stored in the center of your backpack, as they’re pretty heavy and will result in a better-balanced backpack that is better for your back.

 - Fill the bottom 10 inches with clothes or other items that you won’t need easy access to.

 - Next, store your shoes in the middle part of your backpack.

 - Fill the top part with items that you need easy access to.

 How to Pack Shoes in a Duffel Bag